ashamril/FYP-RUS_GWO_PSO_Machine_Learning/README.md

 # Machine learning models - ANN, SVM, XGBoost & RF
+# My FYP for Master of Data Science, UiTM.

 ## Title of the research project:
 ## An Evaluation of Nature-inspired Optimization Algorithms and Machine Learning Classifiers for Electricity Fraud Prediction